6thquake/react-material/docs/src/pages/demos/transfer/transfer.md

 # Transfer

-The [Transfer],is used for exchange data of two array.
+## Transfer is used for exchange data between two array by dragging and dropping.

 {{"demo": "pages/demos/transfer/Transferdrag.js"}}

-The [Transfer],is used for exchange data of two array343.
+## Transfer is used for exchange data between two array.

 {{"demo": "pages/demos/transfer/Transfer.js"}}